oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

           &openid4vp_flow_type=same_device
           &openid4vp_redirect_uri=https%3A%2F%2Fdeeplink.example.client

-   Note that the client must know these indicators upfront or collect this information from the user before making the initial request.
+   Note that the client may collect this information from the user before making the initial request, or provide what it knows initially and respond gradually to additional requests for information from the authorization server.

-3. AS returns with error response (insufficient_authorization), indicating in the response body that digital credentials are required.
-The AS's response may look like this:
+3. AS returns with error response (insufficient_authorization), indicating in the response body that digital credential presentation is required.
+The authorization server's response may look like this:

-       HTTP/1.1 403 Forbidden
+       HTTP/1.1 400 Bad Request
        Content-Type: application/json
        Cache-Control: no-store